dahengk/sleep_stage_LSTM/README.md

 # sleep_stage_LSTM

+This was for a school project it which I made a basic LSTM model to predict sleep_labels using the following dataset:

 DataSet:https://physionet.org/content/sleep-accel/1.0.0/

 Walch, Olivia.
 "Motion and heart rate from a wrist-worn wearable and labeled sleep from polysomnography" (version 1.0.0).
 PhysioNet (2019). https://doi.org/10.13026/hmhs-py35.